 - Camera, GoPro, Camera Phone...- I'm sure you'll want to grab a few photos to take home memories from your trek to Vinicunca.

 Now, if you're planning to do the full Ausangate trek, you'll need more gear than what I listed above.
 Since I did not do the trek I'll recommend you read this awesome article on Trail to Peak with all the details you need to know if planning to do the Ausangate Trek independently.

 Ahh, the boring part.
 Like how not to die and stuff.
-Vinicunca isn't a inherently dangerous place, however you do have to be careful.
+Vinicunca isn't an inherently dangerous place, however, you do have to be careful.

 - Bring at least 2 liters of water!
 Staying hydrated will help you with the effects of altitude sickness.

 - Avoid drinking the night before.
 It'll make you feel that much worse when you're trying to trek up to the viewing point, that is if you can even make it.

 - Be prepared for crazy weather.
 My friends laugh at me for being Mary Poppins of daypacks- this comes from a lifetime in Alaska which is not all too dissimilar to the weather here in the Wilkanuta Range.
 Ever get rained on, sunburnt, hailed on, snowed on, and wind-blasted all in a matter of a couple of hours?
 Well, it can happen here.

 Where To Stay In Cusco?

 Whether you're planning to do a day trip, or overnight trip to the Rainbow Mountain, or even the Ausangate Trek- you'll likely spend a night or two in Cusco.
 Here are a few great options for different budgets:

 Have any questions about the Rainbow Mountain hike?